ElMassimo/capybara-compose/docs/api/index.md

 ### **unselect_option**

-Unselect this node if it is an option element inside a multiple select tag.

 Unselects the [current element] if it is an option inside a multiple select tag.

 Used implicitly when calling [`unselect`][unselect], which should be preferred.